The Kenhardt Story

 Grant and Sue were married in 1991 and have since had three children.
 From a young age the kids have always shown a love for not only Angus but farming in general.

 Patrick completed his University Degree at Lincoln University studying a Bachelor of Commerce Agriculture majoring in Farm Management.
 He has developed stock judging skills, that has been fine tuned at Future Beef NZ, which he has competed since the inaugural competition of 2007.
 In 2013, Patrick was selected as the captain for the top NZ team for the World Angus Forum.
 In 2014, Patrick was the head judge for Angus Cattle at the National Beef Expo, which is a huge triumph at such a young age.
-Patrick is now working as a Block Manager at Foley Farming in Takapau.
+Patrick is now farming alongside his wife Isabelle and daughter Charlotte, at Te Hau Station in Patoka.